-The biggest problem with this gas grill is that it doesn't come with flame-tamers.
+The biggest problem with this gas grill is that it doesn’t come with flame-tamers.
 The burners are triangular shaped on the top to allow drippings to drain away from the flame ports, but there is nothing to even out the heat which is particularly uneven front to back.
 For an extra $240USD you can add in a set of flame-tamers or diffusion plates which consist of ceramic rods in a stainless steel frame.
-This helps with the left to right heating problem but does nothing with the front to back problem.
-This grill is simply uneven in its heating and there isn't a solution for this problem.
+This helps with the left-to-right heating problem but does nothing with the front-to-back problem.
+This grill is simply uneven in its heating and there isn’t a solution to this problem.
 Further, adding these flame-tamers only makes the flare-up problems more pronounced since they catch and hold drippings.

 Distribution of this line of products, in an already crowded space, is a little limited and many people end up ordering this grill online, which shouldn’t be an issue, but problems with packaging mean that many units have been arriving damaged.
 Add to this some issues with customer support and many people have run into problems that have taken a considerable amount of time to resolve.
 I know that $1,500USD seems like a lot of money for a gas grill, but as a built-in unit, it is actually one of the least expensive on the market, and you know what they say about what you pay for.
 In this price range (Built-in Gas Grills under $2,000), there is a lot to choose from and a lot of better products from more responsive companies.